-The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall (starting Fall 2019), is open to first-year students of all majors in the College of Humanities & Social Sciences.
-The HSSRC focuses on intercultural communication and global awareness, and is for students who share a common curiosity about other peoples, places, perceptions, and perspectives.
+The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.
+The HSSRC focuses on first year student success.

 In addition to being a part of the on campus community and Residential College Complex community, students in the Humanities & Social Sciences Residential College also benefit from these unique opportunities provided in this living-learning community: